Linda Ronstand

 Key tracks

-Blue Bayou — Her haunting rendition of this Roy Orbison song remains one of her signature ballads and a perennial radio favorite.
+Blue Bayou — Her 1977 rendition of this Roy Orbison song is one of her signature performances, earning a Grammy nomination and becoming a perennial radio staple.